 It would be nice if you could simply tell your employees what to do and what not to do.
 It would be great if they would always take this advice happily.
-After all, if you are a law firm manager or owner, you have inevitably made many mistakes (and also learned lots of things) over the course of time.
-When you give employees instructions and guidance, the reality is that you are trying to pass on what you have learned and ensure that your employees don’t make many of the same mistakes that you made and that they can also reap the rewards from the positive things you have learned.
+After all, if you are a law firm manager or owner, you have inevitably made many mistakes (and also learned lots of things) over time.
+When you give employees instructions and guidance, the reality is that you are trying to pass on what you have learned and ensured that your employees don’t make any of the same mistakes that you made and that they can also reap the rewards from the positive things you have learned.

 In a lot of ways, parents can often feel the same way.
 A parent can tell their kids not to do certain things in life.
 They might also try to guide them in a positive direction that has worked for them.
 But most kids will ultimately rebel on a lot of levels.
 They will think they know better.
 Most kids will do lots of things that their parents told them not to do anyway and not do things they were advised to do.
 The reality is that kids will often need to make their own mistakes and learn from them.

 The truth is that it is no different in a law firm environment.
 Most employees on a lot of levels will think that they know better.
 They may surmise that your thinking is dated.
 They may think that while a course of action did not work for you, it will work out better for them.
 While you might be trying to guide them in one direction, they might think that their approach is better than the approach you took or that the circumstances are different.

 As frustrating as this might be, this is the way it works with most law firm employees on a lot of levels.
 And it really won’t matter what area of the law you could be talking about.